Registered Nursing: Mobility (Healthcare Transition)

 - Submission of a completed application for the Healthcare Transition option of the Associate Degree Nursing Program to the NW-SCC Nursing Office by the application deadline.

 - A minimum of 18 ACT composite score (writing component not required), National or Residual, is required, and results must be submitted to the Admissions office.
 There is not expiration date on ACT for the nursing application.
+The nursing program does not accept the ACT Superscore.

 - A minimum of 2.50 cumulative grade point average on a 4.0 scale based on the required academic core courses for nursing AND